nus-cs2103/website-base/admin/tp-expectations.md

 * {{ cons }} more changes to the existing code at the start while you are still not very familiar with the code base, morphing is less common in real projects (compared to direction 1)
 </div>

 Weigh the pros/cons and choose the one that suits you.
-Note that ==**creating a novel/unique/interesting product will NOT earn you extra marks**== in this module.
-While those qualities are important in real world projects, and we do allow you room to go in those directions in this module, they are not the focus of this module {% if cs2103 %}%%(there are other modules such as CS3216, CS3217 that focus on those aspects)%%.
+Note that ==**creating a novel/unique/interesting product will NOT earn you extra marks**== in this course.
+While those qualities are important in real world projects, and we do allow you room to go in those directions in this course, they are not the focus of this course {% if cs2103 %}%%(there are other courses such as CS3216, CS3217 that focus on those aspects)%%.
 Focus your energy on creating a _solid product at a high quality level_, which actually take a lot more energy than you might realize at first.
 Go for novelty/uniqueness/interesting etc. only if you have energy to spare and can do so without compromising the quality.
 For example, a bland feature/product implemented well will score more marks than a novel product that is buggy, even if the novel features were harder to implement.

 **Our recommendation:**{.text-success} Go with direction 1 unless you have a strong inclination to create a _different_ product.
 Direction 1 fits both weak and strong programmers, smoother at the start, the risk of schedule overruns is lower (because it can be done in smaller increments all the way, while morphing requires some big changes at the start), and gives you a better chance of reaching a product that is worthy of actual users (as you will not be slowed down by the morphing).
 {% endif %}